Threads of Justice Collective

 Two key goals frame the work of the Threads of Justice Collective:

-- Bringing together representatives of communities facing specific struggles throughout the region.
+Bringing together representatives of communities facing specific struggles.

 We will accomplish this work through:

-- Convening people with shared experience and interest to work together to identify and solve issues of injustice.
+Convening people with shared experience and interest to work together to identify and solve issues of injustice specifically in early childhood education.

 Freedom Camp – an annual educational event held on the Dr. King holiday for children and adults.
 We teach about the civil rights movement and help children make connections to social justice activism in their communities today.